The Clearing (podcast): Reception

 Miranda Sawyer of The Guardian called The Clearing "an immense achievement", comparing it positively to shows such as Serial.
 Sawyer stated that Balascio's emotional articulacy provided the show with authenticity.
-It stated that the show is "not like the movies", focusing on the difficulties of solving cold cases in the face of police disinterest.
+Additionally, Sawyer noted that the show is "not like the movies", because it focuses on the difficulties of solving cold cases in the face of police lack of interest.
 The review praised the podcast's discussions of the mythologization of serial killers, as well as the trauma for family members of victims of unsolved murders.

 Some true crime podcasts have been accused of exploiting the families of crime victims for fame.
 However, EJ Dickson of Rolling Stone found that Balascio's involvement with The Clearing's production elevated the show.
 The review also stated that The Clearing critiques other true crime podcasts by setting out to debunk rumors about Edwards, in contrast to shows which may promote theories not based on evidence.

 Nicholas Quah of Vulture found that the use of Edwards' personal tapes helped to focus the show on Edwards as a human being, pushing past the "conventional elements of standard true-crime fare".

 The first episode of the podcast won "Podcast Episode of the Year" at the 2019 Adweek Podcast Awards.